EmmaDawsonDev/EmmaDawsonDev/README.md

 🎓 I work as a software developer consultant at Futurice in Stockholm
 🔭 In my spare time I'm working on open source accessibility projects
-🌱 I’m currently learning Next.js
 💬 I would love to talk about open source and accessibility
 👨‍💻 My portfolio is available at https://emmadawson.dev
 📫 How to reach me: emma.l.dawson@gmail.com